mportesdev/handpick/README.rst

 Handling dictionary keys
 ~~~~~~~~~~~~~~~~~~~~~~~~

-When inspecting dictionaries or other mappings, you can configure
+When traversing mappings like dictionaries, you can configure
-whether or not ``pick`` will inspect dictionary keys using the
+whether or not ``pick`` will examine dictionary keys by specifying
-``dict_keys`` keyword argument.
-Default is False, which means only
+the ``dict_keys`` keyword argument.
+Default is False, which means
-dictionary values are inspected.
+only dictionary values are examined.
 For example:

 .. code-block:: python